As a former academic researcher, I always do thorough research on products I recommend to make sure my readers get helpful, on-trend ideas.

 This is not just a regular bottle.
-It is one that allows you to add flavor to your water.
-You can put fruits, vegetables, or anything else into the infuser.
+It is one that allows you to add flavor to your water by putting fruits, vegetables, or anything else into the infuser.
 The fruit holder also acts as a strainer, so there is no need to worry about drinking seeds, pulp, or herbs.

 Because the holder is shaped like a tube and stretches all the way down the bottle, it helps to infuse the water evenly, so you get flavor with every sip.
-Another neat thing about this bottle is that you can set the infuser in its cap while filling with fruits and veggies.
+Another neat thing about this bottle is that you can set the infuser in its cap while filling it with fruits and veggies.

 Battery Pack That Fits in a Pocket